datacarpentry/datacarpentry.github.io/pages/sponsors.md

 In January, 2018, Software Carpentry and Data Carpentrey merged to form [The Carpentries](https://carpentries.org/).

 ## Sponsors

 Current sponsorship for Data Carpentry is through [The Carpentries](https://carpentries.org/supporters/).

-Previous sponsorhips has been through:
+Previous sponsorships has been through:

 ### Gordon & Betty Moore Foundation

 We are extremely grateful for support for Data Carpentry from the [Gordon & Betty Moore Foundation](http://moore.org) Data-Driven Discovery program, through grant #4855 to Data Carpentry via NumFOCUS, our previous fiscal sponosor.
-This grant is a part of their efforts to support the [Practice](https://www.moore.org/programs/science/data-driven-discovery/ddd-practices) of data driven discovery.
+This grant is a part of their efforts to support the [Practice](https://www.moore.org/programs/science/data-driven-discovery/ddd-practices) of data-driven discovery.

 ### National Science Foundation